jcrist/msgspec/_sources/benchmarks.rst.txt

 1000 Objects
 ^^^^^^^^^^^^

-Here we serialize a list of 1000 ``User`` objects.
+Here we serialize a tree of 1000 ``File``/``Directory`` objects.
 There's a lot more data here, so the per-call overhead will no longer dominate, and we're now measuring the efficiency of the encoding/decoding.

 .. raw:: html